ExLeonem/compgen/README.md

 # CompGen

-A transformer which takes figma files and generates whatever.
+A transformer which takes figma files and generates whatever you like.